 Reverse harem books are becoming more and more popular.
 I love this in part because it helps to normalise polyamory and different types of relationships.
 Many reverse harem books involve elements of bisexuality and homosexuality, and often tackle difficult issues as characters struggle to come to terms with being who they are.
 I love the diversity in the books and how they showcase something many of us might consider kinky or creepy as truly beautiful and life-affirming.

 That’s reverse harem in a nutshell, and that’s why I’m writing it right now.
 It’s awesome and I love it, and I bet you will too.
-I’m so excited to bring you this new series, and I hope you enjoy it and will stick around for the second book, The Castle of Fire and Fable, which will be released in early May.
+I’m so excited to bring you this new series, and I hope you enjoy The Castle of Earth and Embers and will stick around for the second book, The Castle of Fire and Fable, and the subsequent books.